Akhier/DragonheartedCode/2014/May/SDL2 - That Which I Learned.md

 CodeBlocks by default has a very low level of warnings and you really want those warnings because they are a thing.

 ![While I did have a picture here it apperently failed.
 Inform me and I will try to fix it.](@009 "You might even considerer making them the default or something")

+&nbsp;&nbsp;&nbsp;Now to wrap up setup as a whole lets grab the dlls we want.
+For this just head to where ever you stored all the stuff and crack open the bin.
+As I mentioned above all the dlls for SDL2 are contained here, or atleast for our needs.
+In this case our needs are as follows:
+* SDL2.dll
+* SDL2_image.dll
+* SDL2_ttf.dll
+*